bor0/gidti/manuscript/chapter5.md

       ?b
 ```

 Note how we specified `proof even_n` right after the expression in the `with` match.
 The `proof` keyword followed by a variable brings us the proof of the expression to the list of premises.
-So, the expression `with (even n) proof even_n` will pattern match on the results of `even n`, and will also bring the proof `even n` in the premises.
+The expression `with (even n) proof even_n` will pattern match on the results of `even n`, and will also bring the proof `even n` in the premises.
 If we now check the first hole:

 ```
   n : Nat